Financial-Times/n-heroku-tools/docs/smoke.md

 - `headers`: an object of key/value pairs defining headers to send
 - `method`: http method to use (defaults to GET)
 - `body`: object (which will be converted to JSON) or string to send as body
+- `name`: a name for this set of URLs which will be output in test results

 All urls expecting a status code of `200` will be automatically added to the list of URLs to test for accessibility issues in user-facing apps (example [.pa11yci.js](https://github.com/Financial-Times/next-article/blob/master/.pa11yci.js) file.
 Per-app exceptions allowed)